A ruined holiday can be a huge disappointment having saved all year for a relaxing break from work or some quality time with the family.

 How Much Compensation You Can Claim

 Compensation amounts can vary depending on the nature of the complaint.
-Lost baggage and dissatisfactory accommodation can mean hundreds of pounds in compensation whereas accidents or illness abroad can result is tens of thousands of pounds.
+Lost baggage and dissatisfactory accommodation can mean hundreds of pounds in compensation whereas accidents abroad can result is tens of thousands of pounds.

 Flight delay claims have set amounts depending on the distance travelled and length of the flight and vary from €250 to €600 per passenger.
 Our flight delay checker will give you an instant decision on your flight and the amount you may be able to claim.